Skip to main content

 There are three mechanisms for Graduate Student funding through the university for Mechanical Engineering PhD students:

 Funding is awarded based on the qualifications of the student, the number of applicants, the amount of available funding, and the number of continuing students receiving support.
 You can apply for funding for research assistantships by contacting individual faculty members directly.
-Please check our website to look for faculty (only those listed with titles of assistant professor, associate professor, or professor can serve as graduate student advisors).
+Review our website to look for faculty (only those listed with titles of assistant professor, associate professor, or professor can serve as graduate student advisors).
 Search for faculty who have research interests that align closely with your own by viewing faculty directory entries, visiting the faculty’s website (linked from the directory page), and reviewing publications by the faculty member.
-Once you have identified faculty with interests close to your own, you are encouraged to contact them by email to inquire regarding available research assistant positions.
+After you have identified faculty with interests close to your own, you are encouraged to contact them by email to inquire regarding available research assistant positions.
 The admissions office does not know if a particular professor has research assistant positions available.

 Students who apply to the department will be automatically considered for fellowship opportunities within the department.
 Admitted students will be eligible to apply for Teaching Assistantship positions.
 More information, including the application, will be available to students after admission is complete.